Techligence/LogicBlocks/termsandconditions.md

 ### Claiming Tasks 🎯

 1. **Task Release**: All tasks will be released with accompanying descriptions and requirements.
-2. **Google Form Submission**: If you are interested in taking up a task, you must fill out the this [Google Form](https://forms.gle/QmLcy9wHaWBit4AT6) provided for claiming tasks.
+2. **Google Form Submission**: If you are interested in taking up a task, you must fill out the Registration Form (sent to your email) provided for claiming tasks.
 3. **First Come, First Serve**: Tasks will be assigned on a first-come, first-serve basis.
 The first developer to fill out the form will be awarded the task.

 ### Deadlines ⏰